Travel in Iceland remains normal. See details on the latest eruption

 Woman Laying In Blue Lagoon Spa In Iceland

 How to visit?
 It takes less than an hour to reach the peninsula from Reykjavik by car, and it's good to know many Reykjanes highlights are close to one another.
-For an ultimate experience, you can try out day tours with multiple attractions, such as a tour to the Meradalir volcano eruption site and Blue Lagoon or a day in Reykjanes peninsula and hot springs.
+For an ultimate experience, you can try out a day tour with multiple attractions, such as a day in Reykjanes peninsula and hot springs.
 So get ready for an eventful day out and proper rest at Blue Lagoon!

 Read more: Iceland's Reykjanes Peninsula